lucperkins/rust-graphql-juniper-actix-diesel-postgres/README.md

 ## Acknowledgments

-I'm basically a beginner with Rust.would not have been able to put this together without peeking long and hard at the example projects and blog posts listed below.
+I'm basically a beginner with Rust and would not have been able to put this together without peeking long and hard at the example projects and blog posts listed below.
 The lower-level bits you see here are basically stolen from [BrendanBall](https://github.com/BrendanBall).
 All that I've added is the [`Todos`](./src/data.rs) data construct for executing queries.

 ### Example projects